varietywalls/variety/README.md

 1. Clone the git repository: `git clone https://github.com/varietywalls/variety.git && cd variety`

-2. Run `python3 setup.py install`.
-By default, this will install Variety into `/usr/local`; for a local installation, use `python3 setup.py install --prefix $HOME/.local`.
+2. Create a virtualenv: e.g. `python3 -m venv --system-site-packages ~/variety-venv`.

+3. Enable the virtualenv: `source ~/variety-venv/bin/activate`

+4. Install variety inside the virtualenv: `pip install -e .`

-3. Run `variety` from the command line or its desktop menu entry.
+5. Run `variety` from the command line or its desktop menu entry.

 ## Launching

 Regardless of how you install, you can launch Variety from the dash or applications menu, or by running `variety` in a terminal.

 Run `variety --help` to see the command-line options.
 They allow you to control Variety from the terminal.